-Temporary Cofferdam Construction Services - Cofferdams are enclosures built across or within bodies of water that can pump water out of the enclosed area.
+Temporary Cofferdam Construction Services in Central Florida - Cofferdams are enclosures built across or within bodies of water that can pump water out of the enclosed area.
 The main purpose of a cofferdam is to dry out a part of a lake or river.
 So construction can take place on the land of this area.
 Commonly used to clear space to repair bridges, piers, oil platforms and other structures that are used in marine settings.
 Therefore cofferdams are very important in the construction world.
 Cofferdams are usually formed from sheet piles that are supported by internal braces.
 They are commonly used to clear space for bridge repair, piers, platforms and boat docks.
 However they can be customized depending on the job site.
 Once the work is complete, the final step is removing the enclosure, so the area can be filled with water.

 At Fender Marine Construction, one of the services we offer is the installation of cofferdams.
 We can also perform the repair work on various marine structures and will clean up the area when the project is complete.
 We offer this to those with waterfront properties in or near Orlando, Florida.
 With several lakes located nearby, this is a common need for residents as well as commercial vendors.